kshji/ksh/README.md

 ## Install ksh ##
    * Ubuntu, Debian, Windows Linux Subsystem (bash), ...
        ``` apt-get install ksh ```
+   * many *nix system include ksh88 and also ksh93
+       * maybe ksh93 is in some special directory ex. /usr/xpg4/bin/sh
    * [build from source] (https://github.com/att/ast)

+Why my script using **/usr/local/bin/awsh** , not /bin/sh or /bin/ksh ?
+I have make a big mistake in my history: n a *nix /bin/sh was some special sh, but system include also file ksh93,
+I copied it to /bin/sh.
+Result wasn't so nice: Next boot, no boot ...

+After that I have copied correct ksh93 version to the /usr/local/bin/awsh in every host and use it in my script.
+=> I know exactly which version I have used in my scripts and system upgrade not update it automatically.

+So: change my "awsh" to your ksh path as you need it.

 ## More info ##
    * [My shell script guide] (http://awot.fi/sf/browser/showdocs?cust=ka&subdir=koulutus/shell)